Take Me Home Tour (Cher)

 The Take Me Home Tour (Note: Cher's 1979–1982 concert series had no official name and was promoted under various titles, including "Cher", "Cher in Concert", "The Cher Show" and "The Cher Tour".
 Over time, it became known as the "Take Me Home Tour", a name adopted by Cher and biographers.) was the first solo concert tour by American singer-actress Cher.
-It premiered in June 1979 at the Sahara Reno Opera House Theatre in Reno, Nevada, featuring an elaborate production and cast assembled by Joe Layton.
+It premiered in June 1979 at the Sahara Reno Opera House Theatre in Reno, featuring an elaborate production and cast assembled by Joe Layton.
 The tour, which concluded in August 1982, marked Cher's solo debut on the nightclub circuit.

 Background

 Running from June 1979 to August 1982, most performances of the Take Me Home Tour took place at the Circus Maximus Showroom at Caesars Palace in Las Vegas.
 Cher performed two shows nightly, at 9 p.m. and 12:30 a.m., seven days a week, earning $300,000 weekly.
 Although Cher took the show to other North American cities, as well as Europe, South Africa and Australia, the media often labeled it a Vegas residency, with shows in other cities marketed as Cher taking her "Vegas act" on the road.

 This residency phase shaped both public perception and Cher's own view of her career.
 Despite its financial success, she found the experience unfulfilling, describing a Vegas residency as an "elephant's graveyard" for fading stars.
 She later commented, "I was making a fortune ... but I was dying inside.
 Everyone kept saying, 'Cher, there are people who would give anything to have standing room only at Caesars Palace.
 It would be the pinnacle of their careers.'
 And I kept thinking, 'Yes, I should be satisfied' ...
 But I wasn't."